postmatic/postmatic-basic/readme.txt

 - Fixed an error in which notices when subscriptions are being paused (Flood Control) were not sending correctly.
 - Fixed Freemius error when upgrading.
+- We adjusted the minimum number of comments to trigger flood control.
+You can now set it down to 2 (which is essentially off).

 = 2.1.4 =